I Am... Sasha Fierce Was Beyoncé's Worst Album

 If this album only had “Single Ladies” on it, it would go down in history as one of the greatest albums of all time, to use the words of Kanye West.
 The single — which celebrated its own decade of infamy just a few weeks ago — is the crown jewel of Sasha Fierce.
 If there was any doubt as to how far Beyoncé’s reign could reach, the universal love of “Single Ladies” put it to rest.
 And where the infectious upbeat bop made us dance, “Halo” became the official song of empathy worldwide and brought us all to tears.
 “If I Were A Boy” is on any breakup playlist worth listening to.
 It makes sense that these are three of Beyoncé’s most successful songs of all time.

 With her preceding album B’Day, Baddie Bey started a tradition of going absolutely ham on her music videos and on this album, she worked with visual creatives to really set a mood for Sasha Fierce.
-The choreography for “Diva” is still my favourite.
-And I mentioned her collaboration with Gaga before, and their colourful visuals for “Video Phone” were fun and beautiful.
+The choreography for “Diva” is still my favorite.
+And I mentioned her collaboration with Gaga before, and their colorful visuals for “Video Phone” were fun and beautiful.

 Also, the idea of an alter ego felt very revolutionary... but make it cool.
 She mentioned that the now-defunct Sasha Fierce was the part of herself that she tapped into to make onstage/on-camera Beyoncé happen.
 She told Parade magazine that she was nowhere near as sexy and sassy as the woman we saw onstage.